 Sewing Storage Hacks Under $15

-	Transform common household items from every room in your house into creative organizational solutions.
+Transform common household items into creative organizational solutions.

 My husband attached a utensil caddy to the unused iron rest on my ironing board.
 Now my tools, pincushion, and everything else I need are at my fingertips when ironing.

 Keep cut fabric pieces together with chip clips.
 Use a marker to label each clip with the designated row for its set of pieces.

 Repurpose a coffee mug tree to keep scissors and rotary cutters close at hand.
 The vertical holder means less wasted table space.

 Embroidery floss, needles, and a small scissors can be easily seen in a divided lunch tray.

 Create a portable English paper-piecing kit using a lunch box that has a resealable lid.

 Napkin holders aren't just for dining room tables—engage them to hold rulers, cutting mats, or templates.
 If you're storing bulkier items, consider heavier metal holders.
 (You can achieve a similar effect with two matching metal bookends.)

 Let the compartments of an ice cube tray confine sewing machine needles, bobbins, and machine feet.